 On view through 2022 at the Brooklyn Historical Society at Empire Stores Dumbo Waterfront at BHS’ Empire Stores location wades through the history of the Brooklyn coastline via oral histories, photographs, sculpture, video, and multimedia installations.
 The "History in Motion" exhibit transports visitors to the center of historic works to rub elbows with subjects and make a minute-long video to document the virtual trip.
 Cost: Suggested donation is $10

-On view through summer 2019 at Spyscape Hell’s Kitchen Mononymous icons have their signature accessories.
+On view through fall 2019 at Spyscape Hell’s Kitchen Mononymous icons have their signature accessories.
 Bono has his shades.
 Miley has her weed.
 And Bond had his martini, but pivoted to Heineken, so let’s just go with the car for now.
 The kicky little silver Aston Martin DB5 from 1995’s GoldenEye anchors the “Q Workshop,” at Driven: 007 X Spyscape, where you’ll also see gadgets inspired by the Quartermaster himself.
 Cost: Tickets are $23

 Open through November 3 at 218 West 57th Street Midtown West Trolls the Experience is solidly intended for children, but maybe you can borrow one and see the hair-raising technicolor pop-up for yourself.
 It’s got glitter, it’s got confetti, it’s got kooky wigs for your Instagram, it’s got sweet treats, and it’s got Poppy, that cuddly character straight out of the toy-inspired movie that exists for some reason.
 Give a hoot; hug a Troll.
 Cost: Tickets start at $24; expect add-ons